DeepCloth: Neural Garment Representation for Shape and Style Editing: T-posed Garment Representation

-In this way, each garment type is represented into one UV spaces.
-For each type of garments (upper garments, pants, dresses), the mask of its UV-map denotes its covering area of the human body, and thus contains the topology information of different shape styles.
-As both the mask and the values for one UV-map can be continuously transferred to another on the 2D UV-space, without limiting a garment type into a fixed template (like TailorNet~\cite{TailorNet_Patel_2020_CVPR}), the UV-based representation naturally has the potential for garment shape transition.
+In this way, as shown in Fig.~\ref{fig:2drepre}(a), each garment type is represented into one UV space.
+For each type of garment (upper garments, pants, dresses), the mask of its UV-map denotes its covering area of the human body and thus contains the topology information of different shape styles.
 The next step is to perform UV map encoding, so that garments with different shape styles and topologies can be then applied to a shape transition framework.